 As part of this role, NHMRC sets standards in clinical practice guideline development (outlined in Box 1.1).
 Clinical practice guidelines should be based on the systematic identification and synthesis of the best available scientific evidence and make clear recommendations for health professionals practising in an Australian health care setting.
-The NHMRC requirements for developing clinical practice guidelines are designed to ensure that this standard is upheld.
+The NHMRC requirements for developing clinical practice guidelines are designed to ensure that the standards are upheld.

-The Procedures and requirements for meeting the 2011 NHMRC standard for clinical practice guidelines replace those described in NHMRC standards and procedures for externally developed guidelines (2007).
-The new procedures and requirements draw on Australian and international best practice and incorporate dimensions from internationally validated guideline appraisal instruments.2-4
+The Procedures and requirements for meeting the NHMRC standards for clinical practice guideline recommendations replace those described in NHMRC standards and procedures for externally developed guidelines ((2007), and reflect the NHMRC Standards for Guidelines published in 2016.
+The procedures and requirements draw on Australian and international best practice and incorporate dimensions from internationally validated guideline appraisal instruments.2-4

-This document applies to all new and revised clinical practice guidelines seeking NHMRC approval from 1 January 2011.
+This document applies to all new and revised clinical practice guideline recommendations seeking NHMRC approval from 31 August 2022.
 Key changes to the approval process are outlined in Box 1.2.

-BOX I.I Summary of NHMRC standard for clinical practice guidelines
+Box 1.1 Summary of NHMRC standards for clinical practice guidelines

-To meet the NHMRC standard, clinical practice guidelines must:
+To meet the NHMRC standards, clinical practice guidelines must: